ILoveChairs/ILoveChairs/README.md

 Even if i'm a litte lazy sometimes I think I can accomplish everything given enough time.

 ### 🏫 Holberton School
-I learnt programming through a robotics workshop and other public schoolcextracurricular activities.
+I learnt programming through a robotics workshop and other public school extracurricular activities.
 However I was not happy with how little I have done in terms of software projects.
 So I decided to get serious and go to either uni or something else.

 I ended up going to something else.
 That something else was Holberton School, which is an on-site "bootcamp" where you learn how to code.
 It takes you from low-level programming with C to high-level with Python and JS (and a final project).
 It tries to simulate a working environment to help you develop your soft skills which I found really helpful, as I lacked plenty of social skills that I wanted to work on.